 How to Make Old Fashioned Cornbread

-Here are the quick step-by-step instructions with visuals; you can find the full instructions with the exact ingredients in the recipe card below.
+Here are the quick, step-by-step instructions with visuals; you can find the full instructions, including the exact ingredients, in the recipe card below.

 1. Make the Batter: Preheat the oven to 400°F. Grease a cast-iron skillet with vegetable or bacon grease and place in the oven to get it preheated while you prepare the batter.
-In a medium-size mixing bowl combine the dry ingredients: flour, cornmeal, baking soda, baking powder, salt, and sugar.
-In a small bowl whisk together the wet ingredients -buttermilk, eggs, and oil.
+In a medium-size mixing bowl, combine the dry ingredients: flour, cornmeal, baking soda, baking powder, salt, and sugar.
+In a small bowl, whisk together the wet ingredients -buttermilk, eggs, and oil.

 3. Bake: Pour the batter into the preheated cast iron skillet and bake for 20-25 minutes until the top is a deep golden brown and a toothpick inserted into the center comes out clean.
 Allow the cornbread to cool slightly before serving.